Prospect of post-Brexit boom sparks worry as well as celebration in Frankfurt

 Far-left groups hope the tenants’ concerns could win them even more support.

-“People are being pushed out of the city centre,” said Interventionist Left activist Felix Wiegand.
+“People are being pushed out of the city center,” said Interventionist Left activist Felix Wiegand.

 “On the other hand, you see the SUVs and those people who have taken over the city as it is were their own.
-The city’s policy of favouring the rich is infuriating people.”
+The city’s policy of favoring the rich is infuriating people.”

 Far-left groups said they might hold protests at the opening of one of Frankfurt’s new office towers and tenant action groups are starting a petition for affordable housing.